Yasumoto/nio-demo/README.md

 To run it, you can execute `swift run echo-server` in a terminal.

-If you want a few hints, take a look at the branch named `echo-server`:
+If you want a few hints, take a look at the branch named `hints`:

 ```sh
 git checkout echo-server
 ```

+And a solution is on branch `complete-echo-server`.

 # Part 3: Create an HTTPClient